mdenna-synaptics/codalab2022/README.md

 The report.json file contains inference times for all submissions which have been successfully evaluated in: https://codalab.lisn.upsaclay.fr/my/competition/1755/submissions/

-For each submission the file contains:
+For each submission ID the file contains:
 - total inference time (in us) of the quantized model on the Synaptics VS680 EVK board
 - inference time by layer in us
 - any error while compiling or running the model (“error” field)